hazelgrove/hazelnut-dynamics-agda/README.md

 ### Type Safety

-These first three files contain proofs of type safety for the core language, where terms and types may both have holes in them and still step.
+These files contain proofs of type safety for the internal language.
+Note that we only give a dynamic semantics for the internal language, which is related to the external language through elaboration.

 - [progress.agda](progress.agda) argues that any well typed internal expression either steps, is a boxed value, or is indeterminate.
-- [progress-checks.agda](progress-checks.agda) argues that the clauses in the conclusion of progress are disjoint---i.e. no expression both steps and is a boxed value.
+- [progress-checks.agda](progress-checks.agda) argues that the clauses in the conclusion of progress are pairwise disjoint---i.e. that no expression both steps and is a boxed value, and so on.
 - [preservation.agda](preservation.agda) argues that stepping preserves
   type assignment.

-  This is the main place that our assumption about alpha-normal terms
-  appears: the statement of preservation makes explicit the standard on-paper convention that binders not be reused in its argument.
+  This is the main place that our assumption about α-normal terms appears: the statement of preservation makes explicit the standard on-paper convention that binders not be reused in its argument.

-We also argue that our dynamics is a conservative extension in the sense that if you use it to evaluate terms in the calculus that have no holes in them, you get the standard type safety theorems you might expect for the restricted fragment without holes.
+We also argue that our dynamics is a conservative extension in the sense that if you use it to evaluate terms that happen to have no holes in them, you get the standard type safety theorems you might expect for the restricted fragment without holes.

 - [complete-elaboration.agda](complete-elaboration.agda) argues that the